MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/run-on-n1sdp.rst

 The Neoverse N1 System Development Platform (N1SDP) is an enterprise class reference board based on the Neoverse N1 core.
 This document is a guide on how to run an Arm Reference Platforms software stack on N1SDP .

-These instructions assumes you have already followed the `user-guide`_ to sync and build an Arm Platforms software stack for N1SDP.
+These instructions assumes you have already followed the `user-guide`_ to sync and build an Arm Reference Platforms software stack for N1SDP.

-The synced workspace includes several board files and prebuilt binaries under *<workspace/board_firmware/>* directory.
+The synced workspace includes several board files and prebuilt binaries under the *<workspace/board_firmware/>* directory.

 Setup Preparation
 -----------------